-(e) If after the expiration of 30 days after the date of hearing under par. (c), by petition under this subsection or subsequent notification under par. (d), and after subtracting any retractions under par. (d), the owners of property assessed under the operating plan having a valuation equal to more than 50% of the valuation of all property assessed under the operating plan, using the method of valuation specified in the operating plan, or the owners of property assessed under the operating plan having an assessed valuation equal to more than 50% of the assessed valuation of all property assessed under the operating plan having an assessed valuation equal to more than 50% of the assessed valuation of all property assessed under the operating plan, have requested the termination of the business improvement district, the municipality shall terminate the business improvement the operating plan expires.

-(5)(a) Real property used exclusively for residential purposes and real property that is exempted from general property taxes under s.
-70. 11 may not be specially assessed for purposes of this section.

-(b) A municipality may terminate a business improvement district at any time.

-(c) This section does not limit the power of a municipality under other law to regulate the use of or specially assess real property.
+- (e) If after the expiration of 30 days after the date of hearing under par. (c), by petition under this subsection or subsequent notification under par. (d), and after subtracting any retractions under par. (d), the owners of property assessed under the operating plan having a valuation equal to more than 50% of the valuation of all property assessed under the operating plan, using the method of valuation specified in the operating plan, or the owners of property assessed under the operating plan having an assessed valuation equal to more than 50% of the assessed valuation of all property assessed under the operating plan, have requested the termination of the business improvement district, the municipality shall terminate the business improvement district on the date that the obligation with the latest completion date entered into to implement the operating plan expires. - (5)(a) Real property used exclusively for residential purposes and real property that is exempted from general property taxes under s.
+70. 11 may not be specially assessed for purposes of this section. - (b) A municipality may terminate a business improvement district at any time. - (c) This section does not limit the power of a municipality under other law to regulate the use of or specially assess real property.

-HISTORICAL AND STATUTORY NOTES 2003 Main Volume
+HISTORICAL AND STATUTORY NOTES

+2003 Main Volume